Insights

 How long does wearable integration take with Open Wearables?

-Most developers complete initial wearable integration in 1-2 days using Open Wearables, compared to 3-6 months when building integrations from scratch for each wearable device.
+Most developers complete initial wearable integration in days using Open Wearables, compared to weeks per device when building integrations from scratch for each wearable platform.
 The unified wearable API integration handles OAuth flows, data normalization, and syncing automatically.

 Is Open Wearables HIPAA compliant for health monitoring?